fhcflx/ciencia-medica/_posts/2024-05-15-geomagnetic-storms-2024.md

 *Aurora seen Melbourne, Australia (38°S GLAT, 48°S MLAT), and in Cwmbran, Wales, U.K. (51°N GLAT, 47°N MLAT), May 11, 2024.
 Source: [Wikipedia](https://en.wikipedia.org/wiki/May_2024_solar_storms)*

-{% include geomag-cme-en.html %}
-{% include geomag-flare-en.html %}
-{% include geomag-storm-en.html %}
-{% include geomag-aurora-en.html %}
-{% include geomag-kp-en.html %}

 ## What are geomagnetic storms?

 Geomagnetic storms are disturbances in Earth's magnetic field caused by interactions with highly energetic solar particles, especially during CMEs.
 They can disrupt communications, power grids, satellites, and even cause auroras at unusual latitudes.

 ## Comparison with historic events

-The May 2024 storms were classified as G5 (extreme) by NOAA SWPC, with Kp indices reaching 9.
+The May 2024 storms were classified as G5 (extreme) by NOAA SWPC, with Kp {% include geomag-kp-en.html %} indices reaching 9.
 For comparison:

 - **Carrington Event (1859):** The largest geomagnetic storm ever recorded, causing telegraph failures and auroras as far south as the Caribbean.
 - **Quebec Storm (1989):** Caused a blackout in Canada and auroras at mid-latitudes.